kevinsogo/compgen/docs/preparation.md

 # Introduction

-We will be writing everything ideally in Python 3: generators, validators, checkers, etc. (It's possible to use another language to write some of those parts; we will learn how to do so later ron.)
+Ideally, we will be writing everything in Python 3: generators, validators, checkers, etc. It's possible to use another language to write some of those parts; we will learn how to do so later on.

 ## Some restrictions